Woolfsky/startup/notes.md

 Domain names are broken up into a subdomain, followed by a root domain.
 The root domain is made up of a secondary domain followed by a top domain:<br>
 `[subdomain.]*secondary.top`  ->  my.byu.edu ("my" is the subdomain, "byu.edu" is the root domain, "byu" is the secondary domain, and "edu" is the top domain)<br>
 <br>
 A DNS server is a domain name system.
-This system maps a domain name (like byu.edu) to an IP address (128.187.16.184).
+This system maps a domain name (like byu.edu) to an IP address (128.187.16.184).<br> <br>

+In DNS (Domain Name System), an A record (Address record) is used to map a domain name (e.g., example.com) to an IPv4 IP address (e.g., 192.0.2.1).
+A records are used to translate human-readable domain names into IP addresses.
+Note, an A record cannot directly point to another A record.

 ### Caddy/HTTPS/TLS/Web Certificates
 Caddy handles web certificates (necessary for HTTPS)<br>